ARIZONA GUARDIANSHIPS FOR SPECIAL NEEDS ADULT CHILDREN

-A court hearing for the Arizona guardianship
+A court hearing for the Arizona guardianship within 45 days.

-While you are waiting for the court hearing:
+Several things happen while you are waiting for the court hearing:

 a.
 You will complete the training on Arizona guardianships here.
 This training takes at most 1 hour.
 It only requires you to watch or read information about being a guardian.
 It is actually very helpful.

 b.
 A process server will serve the papers on your special needs adult child.
 I know; even if your child has no clue what is going on, this is an Arizona guardianship requirement.